+Instructor:

-Instructor: Dr. Shelley Brunt Office: S540E (will be moving to S563A at some point during term) 416-208-2794 brunt@utsc.utoronto.ca
+Dr. Shelley Brunt Office: S563A 416-208-2794

+brunt@utsc.utoronto.ca

-The philosophy of this course is to provide you the background in basic microbiology, emphasizing eubacteria and introducing archaebacteria, viruses and other acellular agents.
+The philosophy of this course is to provide you the background in basic and clinical microbiology, emphasizing eubacteria and introducing archaebacteria, viruses and other acellular agents.
 Emphasis will be place on characteristics of the above that make a significant number of these agents beneficial and others excellent pathogenic agents of numerous hosts